 - Georgia Milestones Literature & Composition or Georgia Milestones American Literature & Composition score of 525 or higher (English admission requirement only)

-- High school GPA of 2.0 for approved Entry Level Workforce Certificates
+- High school GPA of 2.0 or higher

 *A student possessing an Associate’s degree or higher from a regionally accredited institution shall be exempted from placement requirements.